Skip to Content

 • Length: 5′

-• MSRP: $44.95
+• MSRP: $54.95

-Sleeping Bags for Babies and Sleeping Bags for Toddlers
+Sleeping Bags for Babies and Toddlers

 YES, please do take your baby camping.
 Find our best tips on getting them to sleep while camping here and some other outdoor baby gear we highly recommend here.